harsh18desai1997/RedvBlueFINALPROJECT/Templates/Diffensive_Template.md

 Table of Contents

-Network Topology
+Network Topology.
-Description of Targets
+Description of Targets.
-Monitoring the Targets
+Monitoring the Targets.

-Network Topology
+Network Topology.
 TODO: Fill out the information below.
 The following machines were identified on the network: